Skip to main content

 • rockboxd — the daemon itself.
 Linked by Zig from the C firmware

-• Rust crates + SDL2.
+• Rust crates + CPAL.
 Lives at zig/zig-out/bin/rockboxd after a build, or /usr/local/bin/rockboxd after install.

 Most users only ever invoke rockbox; rockboxd is the underlying process it spawns.